Wall St Week Ahead-Some investors wary of 'buying the dip' as Ukraine, Fed gyrate stocks

 Though Ukraine remains in flux, those in favor of buying on weakness argue that stock declines from past geopolitical events have been short-lived.
 LPL Financial's study of 37 major geopolitical events since World War Two found that stocks were up an average of 11% one year later, provided a recession does not occur.

+Retail investors have been among the dip buyers, purchasing a net $1.5 billion on Thursday, data from Vanda Research showed.

-BlackRock earlier this week added to its strategic overweight in equities, saying investors may be overestimating how hawkish central banks will need to be in their battle against inflation.
-JPMorgan's analysts, meanwhile, argued that "initial volatility around rate liftoff didn't last and equities made new all-time highs 2-4 quarters out."
+BlackRock BLK.Nlast week added to its strategic overweight in equities, saying investors may be overestimating how hawkish central banks will need to be in their battle against inflation.
+JPMorgan's JPM.N analysts, meanwhile, argued that "initial volatility around rate liftoff didn't last and equities made new all-time highs 2-4 quarters out."

-Valuations on the S&P 500 stand at a forward price to earnings ratio of 19.4, compared to 22.1 at the beginning of the year, bolstering the case for stocks' attractiveness to some investors.

-Others, however, are taking a more dour view, as the markets price in Fed tightening by next February in the face of soaring inflation.
+Others, however, are taking a more dour view, as the markets price in Fed tightening in the face of soaring inflation.

-"We're bearish," analysts at BofA Global Research wrote in a recent note, saying they believe the "bull era of central bank excess, Wall St inflation,(and) globalization" is ending, to be replaced by a "bear era" of inflation and geopolitical isolationism.
-They advised investors to sell during market rallies.

 Charles Lemonides, portfolio manager of hedge fund ValueWorks LLC has been increasing his bets against some stocks, including semiconductor maker Broadcom Inc AVGO.O and plant-based meat company Beyond Meat Inc BYND.O, skeptical that markets will be able to sustain a rally in the face of a hawkish Fed.